 Practical info you need to know in advance

-If you are thinking of visiting Auschwitz, there are various practical things you need to know before you go – let’s get them covered off quickly first.
+If you are thinking of visiting Auschwitz, there are various practical things you need to know before you go, including some rules for visiting Auschwitz – let’s get them covered off quickly first.

 There are a lot of visitors to Auschwitz, so you need to book ahead.
 The Museum recommends booking a month in advance.
 You can book tickets here.

 When visiting Auschwitz, you will be required to book a guide-educator if you go as a pre-organised group.
 If you go solo, you may also be required to join a guided tour, because there are only limited times when they allow entry without one.

 I’d recommend a guided tour anyway because the guides are incredibly knowledgeable.
 They are available in many different languages.

 Prices vary depending on the number of people in the group and the length of the tour.
 I went on a group tour and paid 60 PLN, which is about £12.

 You can view the full price list online.